-A wrongful death claim may be pursued against a party whose negligence or recklessness caused a fatal accident, such as a car crash or a truck accident, or who commits a crime (i.e., homicide).
+A wrongful death claim may be pursued against a party whose negligence or recklessness caused a fatal accident, such as a Savannah car accident or any type of truck crash, or who commits a crime (i.e., homicide).

 In Georgia, a wrongful death case consists of two claims:

 Survivors’ Wrongful Death Claim

 Eligible surviving family members may seek compensation in a wrongful death claim, such as the deceased’s:

 - Children, if there is no surviving spouse

 - Parents, if there is no surviving spouse or children

 Survivors seek damages to compensate them for “the full value of the life of the decedent, as shown by the evidence.”
 This includes restitution for:

 - Lost wages and benefits, including what the deceased person would have earned if he or she had lived